haacked/haacked.com/_posts/2016/2016-02-29-regex-turkish-i.md

 > The tl;dr summary is that the uppercase for i in English is I (note the lack of a dot) but in Turkish it’s dotted, İ. So while we have two i’s (upper and lower), they have four.

-It seems to me that this is a bug as it's completely unexpected behavior and could lead to subtle security vulnerabilities.
+This feels like a bug to me, but I'm not entirely sure.
+It's definitely a surprising and unexpected behavior that could lead to subtle security vulnerabilities.
 I tried this with a few other languages to see what would happen.
+Maybe this is totally normal behavior.

 Here's the regular expression literal I'm using for each of these test cases: `/^[a-z0-9]+$/i` The key thing to note is that the `/i` at the end is a regular expression option that specifies a case insensitive match.